On geometrically transitive Hopf algebroids: More properties of geometrically transitive Hopf algebroids

 \begin{proposition} Let $(A,\cH)$ be as in Proposition \ref{prop:weak-isotropy}, consider $x, y \in A(\Bbbk)$ and their associated isotropy Hopf algebras $(\Bbbk_{\Sscript{x}},\cH_{\Sscript{x}})$ and $(\Bbbk_{\Sscript{y}},\cH_{\Sscript{y}})$.
 Assume that $(A,\cH)$ is geometrically transitive.
 Then there is an isomorphism

-of Hopf algebroids with the following diagram of weak equivalences. \end{proposition} \begin{proof} The stated isomorphism follows directly by comparing the structure of the two-sided Hopf algebroid, as given in subsection \ref{ssec:W}, with that of $(P_{\Sscript{x,\, y}}, \cH_{\Sscript{x,\, y}})$ given in Lemma \ref{lema:Comopesaesto}.
+of Hopf algebroids with the following diagram of weak equivalences. \end{proposition} \begin{proof} The stated isomorphism follows directly by comparing the structure of the two-sided translation Hopf algebroid, as given in subsection \ref{ssec:W}, with that of $(P_{\Sscript{x,\, y}}, \cH_{\Sscript{x,\, y}})$ given in Lemma \ref{lema:Comopesaesto}.
 By Proposition \ref{prop:weak-isotropy}, we know that $\Sf{x}$ and $\Sf{y}$ are weak equivalences.
-Therefore, ${\bf \omega}_{\Sscript {x}}$ and ${\bf \omega}_{\Sscript {y}}$ are weak equivalences by applying \cite[Proposition 5.3]{Kaoutit/Kowalzig:14} together with the previous isomorphism of Hopf algebroids. \end{proof}
+Therefore, ${\bf \omega}_{\Sscript {x}}$ and ${\bf \omega}_{\Sscript {y}}$ are weak equivalences by applying \cite[Proposition 6.3]{Kaoutit/Kowalzig:14} in conjunction with the previous isomorphism of Hopf algebroids. \end{proof}